Amit-bt-technion/xG_prediction_model/XG_EVALUATION_README.md

 ## Features

-### 📊 Balanced Sampling
+### 📊 Balanced Sampling from Test Set Only
+- **CRITICAL**: Only samples from test set matches to ensure no data leakage
+- Applies same train/test split as training (80% train, 10% val, 10% test by default)
 - Automatically finds and samples equal numbers of goal and non-goal shots
 - Ensures sufficient sequence history (200 events before each shot)
-- Randomized selection for unbiased evaluation
+- Randomized selection for unbiased evaluation within test set

 ### 🎯 Prediction Comparison
 - **Model xG**: Raw continuous output from your trained regression model